darekaze/vue-colle/README.md

 # Vue Monorepo

-This is where I place all my little projects made with React.
+The repo where I place all my projects made with Vue.